-Taronga Zoo Sydney is not just a zoo but a living sanctuary that is dedicated to the wildlife of Australia as well as conservation of the world, and stunning views of the harbour.
-It is right across the Sydney Harbour and therefore it is one of the most popular Sydney attractions, a place where one can experience adventure, education, and the natural beauty that is memorable.
+Taronga Zoo Sydney is not just a zoo but a living sanctuary that is dedicated to the wildlife of Australia as well as the conservation of the world and stunning views of the harbor.
+It is right across the Sydney Harbour, and therefore it is one of the most popular Sydney attractions, a place where one can experience adventure, education, and the natural beauty that is memorable.

-Housing more than 4,000 animals and 350 species of the world, Taronga Zoo allows you to get in touch with the wild heart of Australia with kangaroos and koalas, as well as elephants and giraffes dominating the Sydney skyline.
-It is an obligatory family and animal lovers visiting place to enjoy wildlife in Sydney like never before.
-It is the Taronga Zoo Sydney Guide that contains all the information you need to know about this zoo, like zoo highlights, show schedules, ticket rates, tour experiences, and even insider tips, making your day at this zoo an exploration, wonder, and fun-filled day.
+Housing ~4,000 animals from 350+ species, Taronga Zoo allows you to get in touch with the wild heart of Australia with kangaroos and koalas, as well as elephants and giraffes dominating the Sydney skyline.
+It is an obligatory place for family and animal lovers visiting Sydney to enjoy wildlife like never before.
+It is the Taronga Zoo Guide that contains all the information you need to know about this zoo, like zoo highlights, show schedules, ticket rates, tour experiences, and even insider tips, making your day at this zoo an exploration, a wonder, and a fun-filled day.

-The zoo is spread over 69 acres (28 hectares) and has numerous themed areas, including the Australian Walkabout, Asian Rainforest, and African Savannah.
+The zoo spans 21 hectares (52 acres) plus foreshore and has numerous themed areas, including the Australian Walkabout, Asian Rainforest, and African Savannah.
 All zones are well planned to resemble the natural habitat of the animals, which is comfortable and conducive to conservation.
-The Taronga Conservation Society Australia runs the Taronga Zoo, and it is involved in the endangered species and global breeding programs.
-It is not only a zoo, it is a movement that aims at saving the wildlife and the future of our planet.
+Taronga Conservation Society Australia operates the zoo, and it is involved in endangered species and global breeding programmes.
+It is not only a zoo; it is a movement that aims at saving the wildlife and the future of our planet.

 Summer Tip: Go in the early morning when the animals are at their best and the breeze in the harbour makes the walk pleasant and cool.